emystein/scala-minesweeper/README.md

 Minesweeper RESTful API implemented with *Scalatra*, *Slick* for persistence.

-The model is not a pure functional.
+The model is not pure functional.
 For a pure functional model see: https://github.com/scala-minesweeper

 ## Build & Run ##